Medicare Part D Enrollees May Pay Less for These 10 Drugs

 Read moreMedicare is a federal health insurance program in which adults aged 65 and older can enroll.
-Among its offerings is a federally subsidized drug program known as Medicare Part D, which covers most categories of prescription medications.
+Among its offerings is Medicare Part D, a federally subsidized drug program that covers most categories of prescription medications.

 Medicare Part D is separate from Medicare Part A, which focuses on hospital coverage, and Part B, which covers outpatient care.
 (Together, Medicare Parts A and B are known as traditional, or original, Medicare.)
 Unlike traditional Medicare, Medicare Part D is only available through private insurance companies.